robert-annies/file_pool/README.md

 ## Usage

 ### Setup

-The root path and optionally a Logger must be defined:
+Set up the root path under which all files will reside:

     FilePool.setup '/var/lib/files'